Metro Atlanta Pre-Trial Diversion Program

 record.
 Most first-offenders qualify for the program, and a good lawyer

-The Dickerson Firm – DUI and Drug Defense Attorneys can assess your
+drug crime attorneys at The Dickerson Firm – DUI and Drug Defense Attorneys can assess

 Take your first step toward the second chance you deserve.
 Contact The